 TREASURER – Edith Isidoro Mills

-The Churchill County Democrats meet the 2nd Thursday of every month, 6:00 pm at the Churchill County Library Annex, 507 S. Maine St. in Fallon.
+The Churchill County Democrats meet at 6 pm on the second Thursday of each month, at the Library Annex, 507 S. Maine St., Fallon, NV

 For more than 200 years, our party has led the fight for civil rights, health care, Social Security, workers’ rights, and women’s rights.
 We are the party of Barack Obama, John F. Kennedy, FDR, and the countless everyday Americans who work each day to build a more perfect union.
 Take a look at some of our accomplishments, and you’ll see why we’re proud to be Democrats.